2023 Solar Incentives Guide for Kings Grant, NC - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

 Solar incentives are intended to encourage homeowners to switch their home over to renewable energy by providing financial incentives meant to lower the burden of solar panel installation and use.
-Incentives can include things like discounts, cash back or credit on your utility bill each month.
-Some incentives are offered by the federal government, while others are handled by the state of North Carolina or your specific utility company, county or municipality.
-Some solar incentives you might qualify for are:
+You might be eligible for various types of incentives, including discounts, cash back or monthly utility bill credits, depending on your situation.
+Certain incentives come from your specific utility company, county or municipality, some from the state of North Carolina and others from the federal government.
+Some broad categories of solar incentives include:

-- Tax Exemptions: Your solar system might qualify for both sales tax and property tax exemptions.
-Sales tax exemptions are effective at the time of purchase.
-Property tax exemptions let you ignore the value added by your solar panels when you are calculating property taxes on your house.
+• Tax Exemptions: Your solar panel system might qualify for exemptions on both sales and property tax.
+Sales tax exemptions come into effect at the time of purchase.
+Property tax exemptions let you ignore the value added by your solar panels when you are calculating property taxes on your home.

 Best Solar Financing